New Mexico EV Incentives, Tax Credits and Rebates

 Current EV incentives in New Mexico

-The state doesn’t offer direct rebates for purchasing electric vehicles, but you can get a Clean Car Tax Credit up to $3,000 when purchasing a new EV.
+The state doesn't offer direct rebates for purchasing electric vehicles, but you can get a Clean Car Tax Credit of up to $3,000 when purchasing a new EV.
+Note that this is a non-refundable tax credit, meaning it can reduce your state tax liability to zero, but you won’t receive the difference as a refund check.
 You can also take advantage of state tax credits when purchasing and installing EV charging equipment.

-Local utilities, such as Public Service Company of New Mexico (PNM) and El Paso Electric (EPE), offer rebates to help offset the cost of purchasing and installing qualifying chargers.
-These rebates can range from a few hundred to thousands of dollars, making it more affordable to install efficient home charging stations.
+Local utilities such as Public Service Company of New Mexico (PNM), El Paso Electric (EPE) and Xcel Energy also offer rebates to help offset the cost of purchasing and installing qualifying EV chargers.
+These programs make it much more affordable to own an efficient home charging station.

 » LEARN: What are tax credits?